Muhammad0602/Portfolio-mobile-first/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- I am working on the desktop version of the project, and soon Good willing I'll deploy it.
+- I am working on the desktop version of the project, and soon God willing I'll deploy it.
 - I am working to make it responsive, so it works on any screensize.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>